veliovgroup/mail-time/README.md

  - Support for multiple server setups - "Cluster", Phusion Passenger instances, Load Balanced solutions, etc.
  - Emails concatenation by addressee email - Reduce amount of sent email to single user with concatenation, and avoid mistakenly doubled emails
  - When concatenation is enabled - Same emails wouldn't be sent twice, if for any reason, due to bad logic or application failure emails is sent twice or more times - here is solution to solve this annoying behavior
  - Balancing for multiple nodemailer's transports, two modes - `backup` and `balancing`.
-Most useful feature - allows to reduce the cost for SMTP services and add durability.
-So, if any of used transports is fails to send an email it will switch to next one
+Most useful feature - allows to reduce the cost of SMTP services and add durability.
+So, if any of used transports are failing to send an email it will switch to next one
  - Sending retries for network and other failures
  - Template support with Mustache-like placeholders